CodingIdeas.ai

 Feature Roadmap

-V1 (launch, week 3): GitHub App install, PR webhook, Claude inline comments, basic team dashboard, Stripe billing, weekly digest email.
-V2 (month 2-3): GitLab support, custom severity thresholds via .reviewbot.yaml, Slack digest integration, PR approval blocking for critical issues.
-V3 (month 4+): Bitbucket support, SSO/SAML for enterprise, API access for CI pipelines, white-label for dev agencies, AI-generated onboarding insights from first 30 days of team reviews.
+V1 (launch, week 3): GitHub App one-click install, PR webhook handler, Claude inline comments with severity + fix suggestion, basic team quality dashboard, Stripe billing with free tier enforcement, weekly digest email via Resend.
+V2 (month 2-3): GitLab webhook support, custom severity thresholds and ignore rules via .reviewbot.yaml, Slack digest integration replacing or supplementing email, PR approval blocking for critical-severity issues, thumbs up/down feedback on individual comments to improve prompt tuning.
+V3 (month 4+): Bitbucket support, SSO/SAML for enterprise buyers, REST API access for CI pipeline integration, white-label option for dev agencies, AI-generated onboarding insights summarising a team's top 5 risk patterns from their first 30 days of reviews.

 Milestone Plan

-Phase 1 (Week 1-2): GitHub App registered, webhook handler live, Claude review prompt returning structured JSON, comments posting to test repo — done when a real PR in a test repo receives 3+ inline AI comments.
-Phase 2 (Week 3): Supabase schema + RLS live, dashboard rendering real data, Stripe billing enforcing free tier limit — done when a beta user upgrades and their next PR reviews successfully.
-Phase 3 (Month 2): 10 paying teams, weekly digest emails sending, GitLab webhook support shipped — done when MRR hits $490 and churn is under 10%.
+Week 1-2: GitHub App registered with correct permissions, webhook handler live with HMAC verification, Claude review prompt returning structured JSON comments, Octokit posting comments to a test repo — milestone met when a real PR in a test repo receives 3+ inline AI comments with correct line placement within 90 seconds.
+Week 3-4: Supabase schema and RLS policies live, dashboard rendering real review data, Stripe billing integrated and enforcing 3 PR free tier limit, beta access open to 5 engineering managers from waitlist — milestone met when one beta user upgrades to paid and their next PR reviews successfully without manual intervention.
+Month 2: 10 paying teams onboarded, weekly digest emails sending and confirmed opened by recipients, GitLab webhook support shipped, ProductHunt launch executed — milestone met when MRR hits $490 and monthly churn is below 10%.

 How do you build it?